maxhallinan/hemulen.js/README.markdown

 ##Events

 Hemulen events are DOM events.
-In addition to the properties and methods common to DOM events, a Hemulen event object contains Hemulen-specific values stored on the `event.detail` property.
+In addition to the properties and methods common to DOM events, a Hemulen event object contains Hemulen-specific values stored on the `event` object.

 ###General Events